This apple cider mimosa is a fall spin on a classic cocktail! Great for autumn parties, Thanksgiving, and more. It’s SO tasty!

 We used Porta Leone Prosecco, the flavor described as “ripe apple and pears on the nose, beautiful, steady, pinhead bubble finishing lifted and zesty.”
 It was quite tasty and a perfect compliment to the apple cider – I highly recommend it.

-You know you want to try apple cider and champagne, so get the recipe below.
+You know you want to try apple cider and champagne this autumn, so get the recipe below.

 Apple Cider Mimosa Recipe